Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If this doesn't sound so appealing, you can also buy a bottle of grapeseed and/or avocado oil and massage onto your skin, you don't need much but these oils are more expensive.
 These work much better than most oils because they absorb better and offer healing properties not found in other oils.
 Watch out for lotions with mineral oil because surprisingly that dries the skin - maybe to guarantee continued use?

 I worked in a warehouse (very cold) and tried many products.
 The best thing that I found was a product used for very dry and very cracked feet.
 It comes in a stick form.
-The brand name is Luxuriant, cracked heel repair.
-A little goes a long way.
-I believe that I purchased this at Walmart.
-But maybe Rite Aid.
-Either way my hands are smooth and hydrated all year long now.

 I've taught high school pottery for 30 years and also throw during the summer.
 The best way to exfoliate is to put a teaspoon of sugar in your hand and squirt a bit of soap on top.
 Scrub all over and between fingers without water.
 Wash the concoction off.
 Hands will be smooth.
 At night for dry hands and feet, slather Vaseline and put white cotton socks on your feet and cotton gloves on your hands.
 The next morning, you will be rewarded with smooth skin.
 I've never had dry hands and I work with clay with students 7 hours a day!

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.